javalin/website/_posts/tutorials/2021-05-12-javalin-tracing-example.md

 ## Introduction

-Elasticsearch is a java based distributed search engine used for building search engines, analyzing logs, storing metrics, security events, and even application traces, enabling distributing tracing for microservice environments.
+Elasticsearch is a Java based distributed search engine used for building search engines, analyzing logs, storing metrics, security events, and even application traces, enabling distributing tracing for microservice environments.
 Elastic launched an Opensource Application Performance Monitoring (APM) in 2018 with Elasticsearch 6.2, enabling applications to ship their traces.
 APM today has many more features like correlations.

 We’ll look at how to configure tracing for a Java Application using Java Agent and spin required infrastructure for APM deployment on Cloud.
 Elastic APM also supports Open Telemetry, and there is an elastic exporter too.
 But, we’re focussing on the native Elastic APM Java language agent.